Michael-Lee-123/coderefinery-documentation-example-project/README.md

-# Drating a good readme file

-## this is for computing the mean temperature
+# for computing the mean temperature

 ## requirement
 Python environment, pandas library